 If someone isn’t sure or has to think about it and get back to me, it usually (not always) means a couple of things…

 - They probably don’t have a strategic marketing plan

-- Their advertising or marketing efforts are probably driven by the business owner’s perceptions and/or outside influences (ad sales people, etc.).
+- Their advertising or marketing efforts might be driven by spontaneous decisions and/or outside influences (ad sales people, etc.).

 Don’t let this be you.
 Talk to your customers and find out why they like your product.
+Yes, they might have given you testimonials, but you need to dig deeper.
 What is it about your service that keeps them coming back?
-And really analyze what makes your product unique so you can leverage that and fine-tune your marketing.
+And really analyze what makes your service or product unique so you can leverage that and fine-tune your messaging.